 Trump, big and brash like his hometown, now avoids NYC

-For decades, Donald Trump's identity was interwoven with his hometown of New York City: big, brash and dedicated to making money.
+In this Nov.
+29, 2016, file photo, morning traffic on Fifth Avenue passes Trump Tower, in New York.
+For decades, President Donald Trump's identity was interwoven with his hometown of New York City: big, brash and dedicated to making money.

 Comments